-- 5. Select the Default DMZ Server check box. - 6.
-Type the IP address. - 7.
-Click the Apply button.
-Your settings are saved.
+- 5. Select the Default DMZ Server check box.

+- 6. Type the IP address.

+- 7. Click the Apply button.

 Change the Router's Device Name

 The router's default device name is based on its model number.
 This device name displays in the file manager when you browse your network.